hbctraining/Intro-to-R-online-Catalyst/lessons/5C_Segment_5_Video_C.md

 `which()` stands for "which is true" and is useful when dealing with NA values.

-***
-***

-### Factors

-Since factors are also one-dimensional and are very similar to vectors the same methods for selecting or extracting values using indices apply to them as well.
-Usually logical operators are used to identify indices associated with a given factor in the context of data frames.
+## Conclusion

+Using logical operators and operations is a commonly used method to subset and wrangle data structures in R, in segment 5D (or 5E) we will be using logical operators to subset data frames.
+Thanks for your attention.

 ---